-Drivers with probationary licenses, regardless of age, cannot use cell phones while driving.
+Drivers with probationary licenses or learner’s permits, regardless of age, cannot use cell phones while driving.
 This also applies to the use of hands-free devices.
 However, drivers with an unrestricted license are allowed to talk and drive, although it is discouraged due to the risk of distracted driving.

 Obviously, it’s difficult to determine from looking at a driver whether or not he is using a probationary license.
 For this reason, most cell phone infractions are enforced secondarily to other issues, like speeding, after the police officer pulls over the driver.

 There is one important distinction for Wisconsin cell phone owners: While talking on the phone is legal for fully licensed drivers in the state, texting while driving is against the law regardless of your age or type of license you carry.

 Teen Driving Rules & Laws

 To obtain a driver’s license in Wisconsin, you must first complete a driver’s education course, pass the written test and drive for 30 hours, 10 of which must be at night, with a learner’s permit under the supervision of a licensed adult.
 You must also be either enrolled in high school or hold a GED; chronically truant students and teens who have dropped out of school cannot obtain a driver’s license in Wisconsin.

 Once your driving hours are complete, you can take the driving test.
 If this is passed, you will receive a probationary license.
 All new drivers, regardless of age, begin with probationary licenses.
 To apply, you must not have had any infractions in the previous six months.
 For at least nine months, and up to the time you turn 18, you will hold this probationary license.

 The probationary license is subject to a few limitations:

 - You may only have one under-aged passenger who is not an immediate relative.